HomeBlog

 • Exercises that can strengthen the hips and glutes may reduce pain and help to stabilize your hips.

-• Pressure and stress on the bursa can worsen hip bursitis, so try to avoid certain exercises or sitting in the same position for too long.
+• Pressure and friction on the bursa can worsen hip bursitis, so try to avoid certain exercises or sitting in the same position for too long.

 Table of Contents